dmadison/ArduinoXInput_AVR/README.md

 To upload to the board:
 * Press the 'Upload' button in the IDE
 * Wait until the status bar says "Uploading..."
-* Press the reset button twice, quickly
+* Press the reset button

-If you did these steps properly, the board should reset to the bootloader and the upload should begin.
+If you timed it properly, the board should reset to the bootloader and the upload should begin.
 AVRDUDE will do its thing and you should see `avrdude done.
 Thank you.` near the bottom of the output window.

 Note that the IDE may say that it "Couldn't find a Board on the selected port" even if the upload succeeded.
 This is why it's important to turn on the verbose uploading output - look for the `avrdude` message.

-**Do *not* upload XInput sketches to your Arduino unless you know how to reset it!** Otherwise you will not be able to program it anymore and you'll have to [reflash the bootloader](https://learn.sparkfun.com/tutorials/installing-an-arduino-bootloader/all) with an external programmer.
+**Do *not* upload XInput sketches to your Arduino unless you know how to reset it!** Otherwise you will not be able to program it anymore and you'll have to remove the XInput sketch by flashing the board with an external programmer.

 ## Supported Boards